György Lukács: Life and politics

-Lukács was born Löwinger György Bernát in Budapest, Austria-Hungary, to the investment banker József Löwinger (later Szegedi Lukács József; 1855–1928) and his wife Adele Wertheimer (Wertheimer Adél; 1860–1917), who were a wealthy Jewish family.
+Lukács was born Bernát György Löwinger in Budapest, Austria-Hungary, to the investment banker József Löwinger (later Szegedi Lukács József; 1855–1928) and his wife Adele Wertheimer (Wertheimer Adél; 1860–1917), who were a wealthy Jewish family.
 He had a brother and sister.
 He and his family converted to Lutheranism in 1907.

 His father was knighted by the empire and received a baronial title, making Lukács a baron as well through inheritance.
 As a writer, he published under the names Georg Lukács and György Lukács.
 Lukács participated in intellectual circles in Budapest, Berlin, Florence and Heidelberg.
 He received his doctorate in economic and political sciences (Dr. rer. oec.) in 1906 from the Royal Hungarian University of Kolozsvár.
 In 1909, he completed his doctorate in philosophy at the University of Budapest under the direction of Zsolt Beöthy.